hashicorp/terraform-plugin-codegen-spec/README.md

-# terraform-plugin-codegen-spec

-_Experimental: This code is under active development and not intended for production usage._
+# Terraform Provider Code Specification

+> _[Terraform Provider Code Generation](https://developer.hashicorp.com/terraform/plugin/code-generation) is currently in tech preview._

 ## Overview

-The Terraform Plugin Provider Code Generation Specification is a versioned interface which is defined with a JSON schema, and has associated Go language bindings.

-The specification defines a Terraform Plugin Provider representation which can be used for the generation of Go code for use in a provider.
+The Terraform Provider Code Specification is a versioned interface which is defined with a JSON schema, and has associated Go language bindings.
+The specification defines a [Terraform Provider](https://developer.hashicorp.com/terraform/plugin) representation which can be used for the generation of Go code for use in a provider, for example, with the [Plugin Framework Code Generator](https://developer.hashicorp.com/terraform/plugin/code-generation/framework-generator).

-A specification can be generated from a declarative API model, such as an OpenAPI Specification.
+A specification can be generated from a declarative API model, such as OpenAPI with the [OpenAPI Provider Spec Generator](https://developer.hashicorp.com/terraform/plugin/code-generation/openapi-generator).

+## Documentation

+Full details of each of the fields defined within the JSON schema are available on the HashiCorp Developer site: https://developer.hashicorp.com//terraform/plugin/code-generation/specification.

 ## Versioning

 ### Schema

-Schema versioning (e.g., [v0.1](./spec/v0.1/schema.json)) follows the convention of using a _MAJOR.MINOR_ version, as used by the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification/blob/main/schemas/v3.1/schema.json) for example.
+Schema versioning (e.g., [v0.1](./spec/v0.1/schema.json)) follows the convention of using a _MAJOR.MINOR_ version, similar to the versioning used by [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification/blob/main/schemas/v3.1/schema.json) for example.

 ### Tags & Releases